-Should the DHS feel that you have committed fraud, you will be charged in federal court.
-The state outlines several ways in which healthcare providers may wind up facing fraud charges, including the following:
+Should the DHS determine that you have committed fraud, you will be charged in federal court.
+The state outlines several ways in which healthcare providers and patients may wind up facing fraud charges.
+These include, but are not limited to:

 - Altering claims